magnumjs/mag.js/examples/tutorials/intro-part2.md

 #Mag.JS: A Tutorial Introduction (Part2)

 Welcome to part 2 of this tutorial series!
 In part 1 we implemented the Contacts component.
-In part 2 we will first refactor the Contacts component to take advantage of Mithril's stellar component features.
-Then we will implement both the Total component and the Coupon component, all of which will be managed by Mithril Virtual DOM algorithm under one parent component.
+In part 2 we will first refactor the Contacts component to take advantage of MagJS's stellar component features.
+Then we will implement both the Total component and the Coupon component, all of which will be managed by MagJS algorithm under one parent component.

 ##Here's the demo!